dmiau/Personalized-Compass/Compass[transparent]/README.txt

 -------------------------------------------------------------------
 I think I have some ideas.
 The way how my test harness currently works is a bit strage.

-The core of the test harness is implemented in TestManager (a C++ class).
+The core of the test harness is implemented in DemoManager (a C++ class).
-The TestManager has a property called test_vector, which is supposed to store a collection of tests.
+The DemoManager has a property called test_vector, which is supposed to store a collection of tests.
 At the moment, however, it stores one test per device type.

 -------------------------------------------------------------------
 1.20.2015
 -------------------------------------------------------------------
 Today's goals:
-- Convert TestManager to DemoManager
 - iOS interface modification
 - test generation

+Done:
+- implementing a tab bar controller
+- Convert TestManager to DemoManager

 Working:
-- implementing a tab bar controller